esamattis/blog/source/_posts/2013-03-22-journey-from-requirejs-to-browserify.markdown

   - Can use cool things from node.js.
   - Simpler syntax: `module.exports = ...` FTW!
   - npm at your disposal.
+  - Sharing modules with node.js is no brainer
   - Source maps for CoffeeScript.
 Thou RequireJS will probably get those [soon][require-cs-issue] too.
   - The plugin API is awesome.